mrwingkong/portix-linux/README.md

 # portix-linux

 This guide includes complete steps to successfully install Artix Linux using Openrc including booting for UEFI & Legacy BIOS.
+The project is strictly for wayland windowing system, if you require x11 xorg then install xorg-server & xorg-xinit during the base install.
+For x11 session type - startx, for a wayland session - startlxqtwayland.

 **KWin compositor & pman .xzm module intergration project for the LXQT desktop enviorment**